1:1 iPad programme at The de Ferrers Academy

 - SSAT Achievement Show (2016)

 Greg Hughes also served on the Apple Distinguished Educators Advisory Board for EMEIA region (2015 - 2017) and the Apple Regional Training Centre Advisory Board.
-Two of our staff (Rob Taylor in Maths and Greg Hughes) were amongst the first global Showbie Champions.
+Two of our staff (Rob Taylor in Maths, Eema Brown in Enterprise and Greg Hughes) are amongst the global Showbie Champions.
 We use Showbie extensively as a free tool to collect and mark work on iPad and provide multimedia feedback.

 There are now several case studies videos about our use of iPad, made with our Apple Solution Expert partners, Academia:

 Case Study by Lightspeed about Mobile Device Management: